sathish316/APIfy/views/about.md

 ## About

-What if the whole web is an API waiting to be scraped?
+What if the whole web is an API waiting to be used?
 APIfy brings to life all the data that is locked up in HTML tables and Wiki pages in the form of JSON APIs.
-You call it semantic web?
-APIfy calls it scraping and building an API.

 ### What is APIfy for?

-APIfy is not about large datasets like Twitter/Github APIs.
-APIfy is about smaller datasets like:
+APIfy is not about large datasets.
+It is about smaller datasets for which there are no APIs like:

 * IMDB Top 250 movies
 * Time Top 100 books